naturalis/nba-docs/api_introduction.rst

   http://api.biodiversitydata.nl/v0

-For more information about the API version you are working with click :doc:`here </api_versioning>`
+For more information about the API version you are working with view the :doc:`versioning </api_versioning>` document.

 The Netherlands Biodiversity API endpoints follow the general form: